MysteryPancake/Houdini-Fun/README.md

 ## Getting Houdini version in VEX

 Igor Elovikov shared a top secret way to get the Houdini version in VEX.
-Similar macros are [buried in the VEX documentation](https://www.sidefx.com/docs/houdini/vex/vcc.html).

 `__vex_major` gets the major version and `__vex_minor` gets the minor version.

 ```c
 printf("Houdini %d.%d\n", __vex_major, __vex_minor);
 ```

+Even more macros are [buried in the VEX documentation](https://www.sidefx.com/docs/houdini/vex/vcc.html).

 ## Reusing code in multiple wrangles